|

 the world outside of personal experience.

-If you subscribe to ANY belief system
+Subscription to a belief system

-Anyone who tries to
+Anyone who tries to convince you a

-convince you a belief system will save you is a snake.
+belief system will save you is a snake.

-rational logical thought requires the sacrifice of
+Honest rational logical thought requires

-COWS !!!
+sacrifice of SACRED COWS !!!

 The